15 Places to See Cherry Blossoms Across the United States

 Courtesy of Dallas Arboretum

-5. The Dallas Arboretum and Botanical Garden (Dallas, Texas)
+5. Dallas Arboretum and Botanical Garden (Dallas, Texas)

-Come springtime in Dallas, the Dallas Arboretum and Botanical Garden bursts into vivid color, as cherry trees bloom alongside tulips each year.
-The arboretum’s Dallas Blooms event, which is the largest floral festival in the Southwest, will run from February 24 to April 8 this year and coincides with cherry blossom season.
-There’s a robust roster of activities and events planned for 2024, and visitors can look forward to live concerts, a tour of the historic DeGolyer House, and a petting zoo for the kiddos.
+Come springtime in Dallas, the Dallas Arboretum and Botanical Garden bursts into vivid color, as cherry trees bloom alongside tulips.
+The arboretum’s Dallas Blooms event, which their site states is the “largest annual floral festival in the Southwest,” runs from February 22 to April 13 this year, coinciding with cherry blossom season.
+There’s a robust roster of activities and events, and visitors can look forward to live concerts, tours of the historic DeGolyer House, and art and fitness classes.

 A cherry blossom tree next to wooden roofed entryway to San Francisco’s Japanese Tea Garden